-Say, "When a person carries the pregnancy for all nine months, they need to work to keep both themself and the fetus healthy for those nine months.
+Say, "If a person chooses to carry the pregnancy for all nine months, they need to work to keep both themself and the fetus healthy for those nine months.
 A 'fetus' is what we call a baby as it grows inside a person's uterus.
 Working to keep the fetus and pregnant person healthy is part of what's called, 'prenatal' care.
 'Pre' means 'before,' and 'natal' refers to 'birth.'
 So 'prenatal care' refers to all the things a pregnant person needs to do to keep themself and the fetus healthy."